 “A lot of undergraduates don’t know that they can look at them (archives).
 They can ask to look at them.
 It doesn’t have to be for a class; they don’t have to be doing a big research project.
 They’re allowed to access all of these things.
 And all they have to do is ask,” Snediker says.

-The university's Center for Civil Rights History and Research partners with University Libraries to build collections about South Carolina’s role in civil rights.
+The university’s Center for Civil Rights History and Research partners with University Libraries to build collections about South Carolina’s role in civil rights.
 They worked with the Ernest F. Hollings Special Collections Library in 2019 to produce Justice for All: South Carolina and the American Civil Rights Movement.
-While no longer physically available, the collection is available for free digitally.
+While no longer physically available, anyone can access the digital exhibit online.

 Regardless of what your interest is, the University Libraries staff is here to help you and to guide you in taking advantage of their free resources.
-For more information about accessing or finding library resources, visit the library services page.
+For more information about accessing or finding library resources, visit the University Libraries homepage.